djamahl99/box-qaymo/README.md

-# WaymoVQA Code Structure
+# Box-QAymo Code Structure

 ## Overview
-WaymoVQA is a comprehensive framework for generating, processing, and evaluating visual question answering (VQA) tasks on the Waymo dataset.
+Box-QAymo is a comprehensive framework for generating, processing, and evaluating visual question answering (VQA) tasks on the Waymo dataset.
 The codebase facilitates creating diverse question types about scenes, evaluating model responses using various metrics, and supporting different answer formats.

 ## Setup